 - 5.3.1 The Design Manual for Roads and Bridges (DMRB; Highways Agency, 2007) provides guidance on assessment of the impact that road projects may have on local air quality.
 Specific provision is made in relation to sites designated under the Habitats Directive.
 In this instance the assessment is in relation to existing, as opposed to new roads, however the guidance clarifies that 'where appropriate, the advice may be applied to existing roads'.
 In accordance with this guidance, and with agreement from Natural England (minutes of meeting between Natural England, Mid Sussex District Council and Wealden District Council, 16 September 2010), the HRA examines whether there is a likely significant effect using the DMRB guidance. - 5.3.2 DMRB provides a scoping assessment for local air quality and initially requires the identification of roads which are likely to be affected by the proposals.
-The criteria for defining an affected road are: - ▶ Road alignment will change by 5 metres or more; or - Daily traffic flows will change by 1,000 annual average daily traffic (AADT) or more; or - ▶ Heavy Duty Vehicle (HDV) flows will change by 200 AADT or more; or - Daily average speed will change by 10km/hr or more; or - Peak hour speed will change by 20km/hr or more. - 5.3.3 The scoping assessment then requires that nature conservation sites (e.g. SACs) within 200m of the road and their characteristics be identified.
+The criteria for defining an affected road are: - Road alignment will change by 5 metres or more; or - Daily traffic flows will change by 1,000 annual average daily traffic (AADT) or more; or - Heavy Duty Vehicle (HDV) flows will change by 200 AADT or more; or - > Daily average speed will change by 10km/hr or more; or - > Peak hour speed will change by 20km/hr or more. - 5.3.3 The scoping assessment then requires that nature conservation sites (e.g. SACs) within 200m of the road and their characteristics be identified.
 Beyond 200m effects from this source diminish to the equivalent of background levels (Laxen & Wilson (2002), DfT (2005)). - 5.3.4 The guidance clarifies that if none of the roads in the network meet the traffic/alignment criteria (that is, they are not affected roads) or there are no relevant designated sites near the affected roads, then the impact of the scheme can be considered neutral in terms of local air quality and no further work is needed.
-Major roads passing through the Forest along which residents from Mid Sussex could be likely to travel are: A22 and A275, while the B2188, B2026 and other minor roads may also be of concern; see Figure 5.2. - 5.3.5 Mid Sussex District Council is working with West Sussex County Council to estimate the increase in AADT flow along key roads within 200m of Ashdown Forest as result of proposals within the Consultation Draft District Plan.
-If growth in traffic along relevant roads is predicted to breach the 1,000 AADT benchmark, then a calculation of the plan's process contribution to atmospheric pollution may need to be calculated.
-A similar approach is being taken by Wealden District Council in assessing the potential impacts of its Core Strategy, with the support of Natural England. - 5.3.6 Environment Agency H1 guidance (Environment Agency, 2010) explains that, regardless of the baseline environmental conditions, a process' contribution to atmospheric pollution (i.e. the District Plan's contribution) can be considered insignificant if: the long-term (annual mean) process contribution is <1% of the long-term environmental standard (critical load/level).
-This criterion is also used in guidance issued by the Agency and JNCC on applying the Habitats Regulations in relation to air quality impacts (Environment Agency, 2005) which states that:
+Major roads passing through the Forest along which residents from Mid Sussex could be likely to travel are: A22, A26 and A275, while the B2188, B2026, B2110 and Coleman's Hatch Road may also be of concern; see Figure 5.2.